nununo/pyVela2017/README-running.md

 Configuration
 -------------

+First and foremost, ensure that your Raspbian user belongs to the `video` group; if not, add it.
+This is a required system level configuration that will allow the code to play video.

-Before running, putting a configuration in place that is appropriate to the environment is strictly required.
-For that, copy `settings-sample.json` to `settings.json` and then edit the copy, as needed.
+Then, putting a configuration in place that is appropriate to the environment is strictly required; for that, copy `settings-sample.json` to `settings.json` and then edit the copy, as needed.

 If using an input like a "wind sensor", an "audio sensor", or a USB HID device, the `inputs` entry must be reviewed: